metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Optional:

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--success_policy"></a>
+### Nested Schema for `spec.success_policy`

+Required:

+- `rules` (Attributes List) rules represents the list of alternative rules for the declaring the Jobs as successful before '.status.succeeded >= .spec.completions'.
+Once any of the rules are met, the 'SucceededCriteriaMet' condition is added, and the lingering pods are removed.
+The terminal state for such a Job has the 'Complete' condition.
+Additionally, these rules are evaluated in order; Once the Job meets one of the rules, other rules are ignored.
+At most 20 elements are allowed. (see [below for nested schema](#nestedatt--spec--success_policy--rules))

+<a id="nestedatt--spec--success_policy--rules"></a>
+### Nested Schema for `spec.success_policy.rules`

+Optional:

+- `succeeded_count` (Number) succeededCount specifies the minimal required size of the actual set of the succeeded indexes for the Job.
+When succeededCount is used along with succeededIndexes, the check is constrained only to the set of indexes specified by succeededIndexes.
+For example, given that succeededIndexes is '1-4', succeededCount is '3', and completed indexes are '1', '3', and '5', the Job isn't declared as succeeded because only '1' and '3' indexes are considered in that rules.
+When this field is null, this doesn't default to any value and is never evaluated at any time.
+When specified it needs to be a positive integer.
+- `succeeded_indexes` (String) succeededIndexes specifies the set of indexes which need to be contained in the actual set of the succeeded indexes for the Job.
+The list of indexes must be within 0 to '.spec.completions-1' and must not contain duplicates.
+At least one element is required.
+The indexes are represented as intervals separated by commas.
+The intervals can be a decimal integer or a pair of decimal integers separated by a hyphen.
+The number are listed in represented by the first and last element of the series, separated by a hyphen.
+For example, if the completed indexes are 1, 3, 4, 5 and 7, they are represented as '1,3-5,7'.
+When this field is null, this field doesn't default to any value and is never evaluated at any time.